Gking3k/fraud-detection-model/README.md

 This will install Flask, XGBoost, pandas, scikit-learn, and other required libraries.

-### 4. Run the Flask Application (Start the API)
+4. Run the Flask Application (Start the API)
-Once setup is complete, start the backend API server with:
+Once setup is complete, start the backend API server in Command Prompt or Teminal Window with:

 ```bash
 python app.py